KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 ## Autocomplete namespace

-KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-related types and views.
+KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-related types.

 For instance, an ``Autocomplete/Toolbar`` can be used to show suggestions.
 The ``SystemKeyboard`` will add an autocomplete toolbar by default, unless you explicitly tell it not to.